 2026 Concerts

-All classes will take place at the Daniel Music Building on the campus of Furman University in Greenville, South Carolina.
+All master classes will take place in the Daniel Music Building on the campus of Furman University in Greenville, South Carolina.

-Auditors are welcome to attend selected master classes and are encouraged to contribute to SongFest.
+Auditors are welcome to attend selected master classes and are encouraged to support SongFest through a contribution.

 JAMIE BARTON IN RESIDENCE AT SONGFEST